 Designed by Mexican architect and painter Juan O'Gorman in 1931, this avant-garde home was actually two separate houses joined by a walkway.
 Frida and Diego lived here between 1934 and 1940, and Rivera returned here to live after Frida's death in 1954.
 Now one of the architectural monuments of the area, the building also contains some of Rivera's art as well as the couple's personal belongings.

-Located at Diego Rivera 2, at the corner of Altavista in Colonia San Ángel Inn, Delegacion Álvaro Obregón.
+Diego Rivera 2, corner of Altavista in Colonia San Ángel Inn, Delegacion Álvaro Obregón.
 Open Tuesday to Sunday from 10 am to 6 pm.